top of page

 Roscoe

-Again, with the animals!
-As I was cutting up kindling, Roscoe was being the ever-helpful dog and was busy chewing up suitable twigs for himself.
-I relieved him of that job!
+And again, with the animals!
+While I was cutting up kindling, Roscoe, my ever-helpful dog, was busy chewing on suitable twigs for himself.
+I had to relieve him of that task!

 Thanksgiving Pumpkins